TD Ameritrade, Fidelity problems rile social media users

-NEW YORK Social media users flooded TD Ameritrade's (AMTD.O) and Fidelity Investments' Twitter feeds with irate messages on Friday, as customers struggled to access their online brokerage accounts.
+NEW YORK, June 24 Social media users flooded TD Ameritrade's and Fidelity Investments' Twitter feeds with irate messages on Friday, as customers struggled to access their accounts with the online brokers.

-The apparent problems came a day after Britain voted in a referendum to leave the European Union, or Brexit.
+The apparent problems came on the heels of a British referendum to leave the European Union, or Brexit.

 Global financial markets plunged as results from the vote showed a 52-48 percent victory for the campaign to leave a bloc Britain joined more than 40 years ago.